ajlandry/QlikviewMaps/README.md

 * **Leafletjs**

->Mapping extension based on LeafletJS framework and uses Google as the TileLayer.
+>Mapping extension based on LeafletJS framework, uses Google as the TileLayer and Leaflet Marker Cluster .
 Plots markers on map given latitude and longitude.
 Allows user to toggle between Road, Satille, and Hybird Google maps.